S-J-HAN/GPT-3-Property-Induction/README.md

 # GPT-3-Property-Induction

-This repo contains the code and data for paper:
+This repo contains the code and data for our paper:

 Han, S. J., Ransom, K., Perfors, A., & Kemp, C. (2022).
 Human-like property induction is a challenge for large language models. *Proceedings of the 44th Annual Meeting of the Cognitive Science Society*.